-The court may, at times, declare that a contract lacks consideration for one or more of the parties involved, rendering it unenforceable.
+The court may declare that a contract lacks consideration for one or more of the parties involved, rendering it unenforceable.
 A contract may lack consideration if any of the following is true:

 - The promise cannot legally (or practically) be offered

-- One or more of the parties agreed to something he or she already was obligated to do, generally under the existing contract
+- One or more of the parties agreed to something they already were obligated to do, generally under the existing contract

-- A promise was actually a gift, not something bargained
+- A promise was a gift, not something bargained

 Get Professional Legal Help When Drafting or Signing Business Contracts